brightspot/react-examples/app-routing/README.md

 - `PageEntryView`: adding `PageEntryView` to the List of query entry fields for `AppRoutingEndpoint` make those query fields available using the `AppRoutingEndpoint`.
 All View Models that implement the `PageEntryView` interface will display as fields under the `PageEntry` field in GraphQL Explorer.

 #### Points to note in the front-end application:
 - `DynamicContainer.tsx`: this component uses the `PageEntry` entry field to verify the Content type.
 The resulting component that is displayed is determined by checking the typename returned by GraphQL.
-This makes it possible to use the following Route for both a Section and Tag:
+This makes it possible to use the following route for both a **Section** and **Tag**:

 (`app/src/index.tsx`):
 ```js
     <Route path=":content" element={<DynamicContainer />} />
 ```

-- In `app/src/List.tsx` the Link always uses the path with the Section as the first part of the path, even when the List is used from `Tag.tsx`.
-This ensures that the url for the Article is always the same (`section/article`).
+- In `app/src/List.tsx` the Link always uses the path with the **Section** as the first part of the path, even when the List is used from `Tag.tsx`.
+This ensures that the url for the **Article** is always the same (`section/article`).
 ## Try it yourself

 The following is a suggestion for learning more about app routing with JS Classes and Brightspot: